aerdnatravelblog/travelblog/content/blog/2016/salvador.md

 ## How to get to Salvador

 We got stuck in Florianopolis because of bad weather so we decided to buy a flight ticket to Salvador and spend some time on a beach.
 It wasn't really cheap.
 However, if we would buy it in more advance it could be cheaper.
-We bought a flight ticket from Sao Paulo
+We bought a flight ticket from Sao Paulo. dopsat kolik to stalo

 ![Salvador](/img/salvador/salvador2.jpg "Salvador")